8percent/python-library/README.md

 [Pytest](https://github.com/pytest-dev/pytest/) is our main test runner.

 ### Linting
-Code is double-checked while development process.
-One at commit time, and the other at CI process.
+Code is double-checked during development process.
+One at commit phase, and the other at CI process.

 [pre-commit](https://pre-commit.com/) is help us to check at commit time.
 By executing installation command `pre-commit install`, It automatically adds pre commit hooks.
 Types of hook are managed using `.pre-commit-config.yaml`.

 ### Coverage
-Coverage of test functions is one of important metrics deciding code quality.
+Coverage of test functions is one of important metrics which decides code quality.
 GitHub actions `ci.yml` workflow's unittest job is control coverage report.

 We suggest to install Codecov GitHub App which can manage coverage of repository.